Uniontown Prepares to Demand Justice

 Fears of plummeting property values plague the community, as well.
 We met several families that worry that the land that their parents, grandparents or great-grandparents purchased as far back as the turn of the century is worthless.
 Many who looked forward to retiring on their ancestral property are thinking of leaving—if they can.
 As one member of the community said, “Who would want to buy this house behind a dump of human waste and coal ash?”
 There’s an overwhelming feeling of being stuck on land that should have been a haven in the twilight years of many of the community members.

 Brothers Stanley and Larry White echo this frustration—and heartbreak.
 The land they live on was acquired by their great-grandparents almost 80 years ago, a time when ownership of land by African Americans was difficult and, too often, dangerous to realize.
 Now, this emblem of their family’s hard work and persistence is a frequently foul-smelling perch for buzzards.
-Many people told us similar facts: buzzards, vermin, smells and loud operational noises spoiling the enjoyment of people’s property, toxic air laced with fugitive dust compromising their health, and fear of water contamination destroying their peace of mind.
+Many people told us similar facts: buzzards, vermin, smells and loud operational noises spoiling the enjoyment of people’s property, and fear of water contamination destroying their peace of mind.

 The EPA’s Office of Civil Rights arrived in Uniontown on August 12 to interview community members and tour the perimeters of the landfill.
 They heard from many relaying the same tales of fear, anger, suffering and disillusionment.
 Let’s hope that they didn’t just take notes necessary for the investigation, but took the time to truly see what everyday life is like for folks living near a mountain of poisonous ash and understand the heartache of enduring a threat not just to your health or your way of life, but your hard-earned part of the American dream.